Here are our 10 favourite stories from the past year... Just Eat consolidates comms and celebrates…

 Aon have an employee survey committee who meet regularly to understand how engaged people are and identify actions to help support the business strategy, ensuring leadership are committed to acting on results.
 Results of the survey are fed back to the executive team, and as a result, trust in leadership has increased to 16% with employee pride rising by 18%.

 Measurement matters to the happiness of your people, so why not use our framework to help prove the worth of comms and engagement?
-Get in touch with our Strategist Chloe to see how we can help you measure engagement in your organisation.
+Get in touch with our Strategist Chloe to see how we can help you measure engagement in your organisation and click below for more information.